 - A writing sample: Two to three papers from prior courses in history, which are representative of your writing and critical skills, and demonstrate your ability to work with primary and secondary sources.

-Send all of these documents, in PDF form to email@example.com by the Monday after spring break of the application year.
+Confirm due date to send all of these documents, in PDF form to email@example.com with the DUS.
 Please include in your email who your letters of recommendation will be coming from.

 Please contact the department coordinator for more information including application times and deadlines.